Criminal Background Check Policy

 - Missouri State University will abide by the Fair Credit Reporting Act, Missouri Human Rights Act and all applicable laws to ensure individuals are not discriminated against.

 Missouri State University departments will incorporate the following steps into their hiring process.
+All full-time positions and some part-time will require a criminal background check.

-- Announcing a Vacancy – All online job postings or vacancy announcements (including ads) will contain the following statement:
+- Announcing a Vacancy – All online job postings or vacancy announcements (including ads) will contain the

 "Employment will require a criminal background check at University Expense"